madhavkedia018/Digital-Alarm-Clock-/README.md

 ![image](https://github.com/user-attachments/assets/f6f6ba19-631c-4ebe-a17c-459deca3661c)

-3. In the third simulation scenario Fig.4, we explore the user interaction with our digital alarm clock module as the stop alarm button is pressed during the activation of the second alarm.
+3. In the third simulation scenario, we explore the user interaction with our digital alarm clock module as the stop alarm button is pressed during the activation of the second alarm.
 This simulation provides a nuanced examination of the clock’s responsiveness to user commands, highlighting its ability to accommodate immediate user actions to halt alarm activation.
 By observing the clock module’s